ubccr/ccrdocs/pages/software/modules.md

 ### Anaconda Python

 CCR does not support Anaconda environments.
+Please do not use it on the cluster.
+We are aware of the fact that Anaconda is widely used in several domains and is useful for easy installations on a single-user laptop.
+However, Anaconda is not well suited for multi-user HPC clusters for the following
+reasons:

+- Makes wrong assumptions about the OS configuration and location of various system libraries
+- Not meant to keep several versions of the same package on the system
+- Distributes pre-compiled binaries and uses pre-configured compilation options which are often not optimal for the processor architectures we have on our cluster
+- Uses the $HOME directory for its installation and generates a huge number of files
+- Modifies the $HOME/.bashrc file, which can easily cause conflicts.

-Instead we recommend checking out the following modules that already include many popular python modules:
+Instead we recommend using modules that already include many [popular python packages](#python).

-- python (includes many python modules)
-- scipy-bundle (includes scientific python modules)
-- tensorflow
-- pytorch

 Instead of installing python modules in conda environments users can create custom python module bundles using easybuild.
 For more details [see here](#python).

 ### Perl